Australia competition watchdog blocks $11 billion Vodafone unit-TPG Telecom merger

-SYDNEY (Reuters) - Australia’s competition regulator blocked a proposed A$15 billion ($11 billion) merger between TPG Telecom Ltd and Vodafone Group’s unit on Wednesday, sending shares of companies on both sides of the deal tumbling.
+SYDNEY (Reuters) - Australia’s competition regulator blocked a proposed A$15 billion ($11 billion) merger between TPG Telecom Ltd and a Vodafone Group unit on Wednesday, sending shares of companies on both sides of the deal tumbling.

-The merger was to combine Australia’s third and fourth-largest telcos to create a large player boasting TPG’s fiber network and Vodafone’s mobile system and the companies said they will contest the decision in court.
+The merger was to combine Australia’s third and fourth-largest telcos to create a big player boasting TPG’s fiber network and Vodafone’s mobile system.

-The Australian Competition and Consumer Commission (ACCC), which in December flagged concerns about the merger, said it opposed the deal because it would reduce competition, heaping pressure on TPG to resume its investment in its own new mobile network.
+Its rejection on competition grounds, which was accidentally uploaded by the Australian Competition and Consumer Commission (ACCC) a day earlier than expected, unraveled that prospect and drove a chaotic selldown across the sector in late trade.

+The firms said they would contest the decision in court.
+But the rejection heaps pressure on the growth plans of both companies, weighing on TPG in particular to resume investment in a mobile network it abandoned in January.

 “TPG is the best prospect Australia has for a new mobile network operator to enter the market, and this is likely the last chance we have for stronger competition in the supply of mobile services,” ACCC Chairman Rod Sims said in a statement.

+TPG did not mention the network in a statement, which said the merger would improve competition.
+Vodafone Hutchison Australia said it remains committed to the deal.
+The companies agreed to extend the deadline for implementing the merger until August 31, 2020.

+“It looks like the ACCC has created an ideal market structure ... and they are trying to compare that with reality, which I believe is a fallacy,” he said.
+“This is something that we will definitely contest.”

-The regulator was due to announce its final decision on Thursday, after twice delaying its expected verdict-date, but inadvertently published a note on its website recording its opposition to the deal on Wednesday.
+The regulator’s decision caught traders, analysts and the companies unawares since it was not due to announce its final verdict until Thursday, after twice delaying the decision date, when it inadvertently published a note on its website.

 “This information was inadvertently published online on our mergers register briefly this afternoon,” the ACCC said in a statement.